 Open Source Internships: Applicant Guide

-Creative Commons participates in open source mentorship programs such as Google Summer of Code and Outreachy.
+Creative Commons participates in open source mentorship programs such as Google Summer of Code, Google Season of Docs, and Outreachy.
 Details about specific programs and rounds are listed in the Overview page; this page serves as a general guide to applicants.

 If you are interested in applying to be an open source intern at CC, here's a few things that will help: